orsonteodoro/oiledmachine-overlay/SECURITY.md

   - Uninitalized variables (-Wmaybe-uninitialized; ID)
   - Use After Free (-Wuse-after-free; DoS, DT, ID; high to critical severity)

+Contributing AI fixes:

+* Locate the code.
+Show the code or function to the AI and present the compiler warning or runtime error.
 * You can submit a pull request.
 * The submission must be a patch file or an ebuild version bump.